Illinois Divorce Laws

 Illinois Divorce Laws regarding Property Distribution

-All the property that has been obtained by both partners after the marriage and before the judgment of dissolution of marriage is regarded as marital property.
+All the property earned by the both partners after the marriage and before the judgment of dissolution of marriage is regarded as marital property.
 The title of the property may be held by the partners individually or in some form of co-ownership like community property, tenancy by the entirety, tenancy in common or joint tenancy.
 Marital misconduct is not considered while dividing the marital property.
-The factors which are taken into account are as follows –
+The factors which are taken into account are as follows -

 • How the economical states of both partners have been affected by tax of the property division

-• The reasonable chance for each partner to acquire income and capital assets in the future
+• The appropriate chance for each partner to acquire income and capital assets in the future

 • If the property division is in addition to or in lieu of spousal support

-• The needs, liabilities, estate, employability, vocational skills, sources and amount of income, occupation, health and age of both the spouses
+• The needs, liabilities, estate, employability, professional capabilities, income sources and profession, medical conditions and age of both the spouses

 • Presence of a post-nuptial agreement amongst the partners